 Develop In-Demand Computer Science Skills for Your Career

-Amid growing demand for—and reliance upon—big data, cloud computing, machine learning information security, and networking, jobs in the computer science and information technology sector continue to grow at a faster rate than other occupations, with overall projected growth of 12 percent through 2028 and a median annual wage of more than $88K in 2019 (U.S. Bureau of Labor Statistics Occupation Outlook Handbook).
+Amid growing demand for—and reliance upon—big data, cloud computing, machine learning information security, and networking, jobs in the computer science and information technology sector continue to grow at a faster rate than other occupations, with overall projected growth of 13 percent through 2030 and a median annual wage of more than $91K in 2020 (US Bureau of Labor Statistics Occupational Outlook Handbook).
 Because of the specialized nature of the work, competition for talent is fierce.